Duration 8 days / 7 nights

 Biarritz – Argelès-Gazost (265 km - 165 mil...

-For the 2nd day on the road, you will ride through the Basque Country and up the Pyrenees Mountains on roads frequently used by cyclists.
+For this 2nd day on the road, you will ride through the Basque Country and up to the Pyrénées Mountains on roads frequently used by cyclists only.

-A brief excursion in Spain is planned in the late morning.
-You will then travel East toward Saint-Jean-Pied-de-Port.
-The itinerary will then take you through several winding roads until you reach the Pyrenees National Park.
-After a brief detour through the Ossau Valley and the “Vultures Cliff”, you will reach your destination at Argelès-Gazost.
+A brief visit in Spain is planned late morning.
+You will then travel East towards Saint-Jean-Pied-de-Port.
+The itinerary will then take you through several winding roads until you reach the Pyrénées National Park.
+After a brief detour through the Ossau Valley and the “Vultures Cliff”, you will reach your destination, Argelès-Gazost.

 Night at Argelès-Gazost.